 Blog logos are most commonly used on the website’s homepage design, and are often repeated in inner article pages (usually in the website’s header).
 However, they can also be used across different channels, making for an even more memorable brand.
 Some examples include the website’s favicon image, visuals for social media, and business card design, to name a few.

 Furthermore, creating a blog logo is especially valuable if you're aiming to brand your content and make money blogging.

 Food blog logos

-Whether you’re sharing elaborate recipes for the perfect tarte tatin or tips for embracing a healthier lifestyle, the logo you design should encapsulate the essence of your blog and overall brand.
+If you're thinking about how to start a food blog, it doesn't matter if you're sharing elaborate recipes for the perfect tarte tatin or tips for embracing a healthier lifestyle— the logo you design should encapsulate the essence of your blog and overall brand.
 Place your theme front and center using vector art that’s relevant to your blog, such as herbs and vegetables for a vegan blog, or rolling pins and oven mitts for a baking blog.

 Keeping color psychology principles in mind, you might opt for warm colors such as red and orange to evoke appetite, or green to bring up notions of a nutritious meal.
 Another option is black, which can represent elegance and sophistication.

 Fashion and beauty blog logos range from handwritten, giving off a softer and personal feel, to minimalistic wordmarks, which also happen to be a major logo design trend.
 For both types of logos, invest time in picking the right logo font that speaks to your blog’s sense of style, be it haute couture or street fashion.

 If you're going to start a fashion blog an important logo design tip here is to note the different statement of a serif font versus that of a sans-serif one.
 Generally speaking, serif fonts (fonts that have small lines at the end of the letters) are classy and sophisticated, while sans-serif ones (without said small lines) are usually sleeker and more modern.